Medical Care for Birds and Exotic Animals

 Nail clipping

 Nail clipping is recommended for birds and rabbits, and for some rodents and reptiles.
-Since animals wear their nails at different rates, the recommended frequency of nail clipping varies from case to case (one a month, or once a year, and even never in some cases!).
-Nail clipping can be done with the use of a nail file, nail clippers or a Dremel tool.
+Since animals wear their nails at different rates, the recommended frequency of nail clipping varies from case to case (once a month, once a year, and even never in some cases!)
+Nail clipping can be done with the use of a nail file, nail clippers or a Dremel tool, as appropriate.

 Feather trimming

 Feather trimming is performed to reduce flight.
-Flight reduction is recommended to reduce the risks of escape (especially during summer months), to allow the bird to go outside without restraint, or to facilitate training.
+Flight reduction is recommended to reduce the risks of escape (especially during the summer months), to allow the bird to go outside without restraint, or to facilitate training.
 The number of feathers to trim and the length of feather to remove depend on the age of the bird, its physical health, and the expectations of the owner.
-Feather trimming is ideally performed after a molt, so that the trim will last until the next molt.
-An inappropriate wing trim can lead to serious physical and psychological problems; it is therefore recommended to have this procedure performed by an experienced handler.
-It is important to recognize that even with an appropriate wing trim, a bird can glide several meters (and much more in windy conditions).
+Feather trimming is ideally performed after a moult, so that the trim will last until the next moult.
+Inappropriate wing trimming can lead to serious physical and psychological problems; it is therefore recommended to have this procedure performed by an experienced handler.
+It is important to recognize that even with an appropriate wing trim, a bird can glide several metres (and much more in windy conditions).